Maye Musk: Early life and career

 As her parents were entrepreneurs, Haldeman started working at about 8 years of age, when she would "prepare her parents monthly bulletins and photocopy newsletters, and then put the stamps on the envelopes".
 By the age of 12, before and then after school, Haldeman worked as a receptionist alongside her twin sister for their father.

 As a young woman, Haldeman was a finalist in the 1969 Miss South Africa beauty competition.
 In 1970, she married Errol Musk, a South African engineer she met in high school.
 They had three children: Elon Musk, Kimbal Musk, and Tosca Musk.
 She named Elon after her American grandfather, John Elon Haldeman (born in Illinois).

 In 1979, she divorced Errol Musk.
 Two years later, Elon, who was about 10 at the time, decided to live with his father, as he had the Encyclopaedia Britannica and a computer, things which Maye could not afford to give the children as a single parent.
 Kimbal joined Elon four years later.
 After graduating from high school, Elon decided to move to Canada; in 1989, six months later, Maye moved to Canada with her daughter Tosca.

-Maye earned a master's degree in dietetics from the then-named University of the Orange Free State in South Africa.
+Maye earned a master's degree in dietetics from the University of the Orange Free State (now University of the Free State) in South Africa.
 Her major was taught in Afrikaans, one of the four languages Musk now speaks.
 She later earned another master's degree in nutritional science from the University of Toronto.
 In 2023, she was given an honorary degree, a doctorate of dietetics, from the University of the Free State, where she earned her master's degree.